 While most Canadians do their banking online and pay for things with a credit card, for some items you may need a certified cheque.
-If you’re looking to buy something like a car or home, sellers may require a certified cheque.
+If you’re looking to buy something like a car or home, sellers may require this type of cheque.
 You might be wondering why a piece of paper is so important to make a large purchase and how it differs from a personal cheque.
 Below, we explain the reasons why a certified cheque is a means of doing a safe transaction and much more.

 What is a certified cheque?

 A certified cheque is also called a bank certified cheque.
 It’s much like a personal cheque with an added feature for security.
 The bank will have literally put a stamp of approval on it.
-Your bank is certifying that the amount of money the cheque is made out for can be covered with funds in your account.
+Your bank is certifying that the amount of money the cheque is made out for can be covered by the funds in your account.

 The bank will check to see how much money you have available.
 If you have enough to cover the cheque, they’ll certify it with a stamp.
-When the cheque is issued, those funds are frozen in the sense that you can’t use it for anything else.
+When the cheque is issued, those funds are frozen in the sense that you can’t use them for anything else.

 The recipient that is receiving your certified cheque will know that the funds are there and you’ll take over ownership of whatever it is you’re buying.
 They know that there won’t be any issues when they go to deposit the cheque.
 That is the appeal of a bank certified cheque.